bairyn/ahc/README.md

 implementation.
 We can provide our own libraries e.g. with a Haskell2010 AST, and if needed a bridge package can be created to cast between equivalent ASTs from separate packages.

+(I guess also I'll need a new name or ‘ahc’.
+Amazing Haskell Compiler?
+Wasn't there a third one?
+‘Alternative Haskell Compiler’?)